MauroTheB/projects-preview/README.md

 **Personal Prtojects**:
 - **A Child's Tale: Whisper of the Puppeteer**
-    A first-person horror exploration game in which the player follow a guiding female voice through an abandoned house, collect items and documents, and avoid the Puppeteer—a sorcerer who turns victims into living puppets—to rescue a missing woman (and optionally free         other victims).
+    - *Description*: A first-person horror exploration game in which the player follow a guiding female voice through an abandoned house, collect items and documents, and avoid the Puppeteer—a sorcerer who turns victims into living puppets—to rescue a missing woman (and         optionally free other victims).
         Will you save her… or will he turn YOU into a puppet?

     Authors: Mauro Brochier